jariwala-parth/data-structure-topic-wise/AllProblems/src/leetcode/2196 - Create Binary Tree From Descriptions.md

 ### https://leetcode.com/problems/create-binary-tree-from-descriptions

-You are given a 2D integer array descriptions where descriptions[i] = [parenti, childi, isLefti] indicates that parenti is the parent of childi in a binary tree of unique values.
+You are given a 2D integer array descriptions where descriptions[count] = [parenti, childi, isLefti] indicates that parenti is the parent of childi in a binary tree of unique values.
 Furthermore,

 If isLefti == 1, then childi is the left child of parenti.
 If isLefti == 0, then childi is the right child of parenti.